joaopalmeiro/reading-notes/data-visualization/README.md

 - "When an interaction occurs, B2 reifies \[materializes/persists\] it as a data query and generates a history log in a new code cell."
   - Interactive selections are represented by their underlying predicate definitions.
   - This log is reusable when (un)commenting/copying and pasting entries _manually_.
   - All entries except the most recent one are folded (hidden) in the cell, and to reuse them, it is necessary to first unfold them (toggle hide/show).
+Entries continue to be added to the same cell until the user switches to the notebook panel.
+  - The user "(...) can toggle the hiding of all generated cells with the `Toggle` \[button\]."
   - "(...) the interaction history that B2 produces is expressed as a series of human-understandable API calls \[a principle of literate programming\], rather than low-level event logs."
   - "(...) to preserve the linear flow of literate computing, B2 records these interaction histories in new code cells placed **directly after the most recently executed cell**."
-- Cells marked as _reactive_ are automatically recomputed when new interactions occur.
-This feature is particularly interesting to allow charts created with other libraries, for example, to also be integrated into the workflow.
+- Cells marked as _reactive_ (via the `%%reactive` magic command) are automatically recomputed when new interactions occur.
+This feature is particularly interesting to allow charts created with other libraries, for example, to also be integrated into the workflow (there is an example with [Folium](https://python-visualization.github.io/folium/)).
 - "(...) computational notebooks remain useful far beyond the initial act of authoring: e.g., for auditing, reproducing, or sharing data insights."
 - "As there may be several cells between successive visualizations, it is unlikely to have more than one visualization visible on screen; thus, interaction techniques become confined to operating over a single visualization at a time (...)."
 - The main persona for B2 seems to be the _analyst_.